obirn/dotfiles/README.md

 `vim +PluginInstall +qall`

-> Error might appear after typing the last command, but it is totally normal.
+> Error like this might appear after typing the last command, but it is totally normal.
-> Error detected while processing /home/robin.varliette/.vimrc:
+`E185: Cannot find color scheme 'codedark'`
-> line   98:
+> Just press Enter.

-> E185: Cannot find color scheme 'codedark'
+Plugins should then install.
+You can then close this window and use vim ! ✅

 - On your **personal machine**: